jweissman/orsino/playtesting.md

 [x] A spell that causes stun could be interesting (flesh-to-stone would be neat too?) -- i think shocking grasp has a chance to do this
 [x] Gold flow is a mess, 40k after _losing_ to the first dungeon??? (think this was about outsized rewards for special rooms) [x] "Heal 1 every successful hit" is too powerful ('vitalist' trait shared by all elves -- and note elves already get multiple very powerful passives?) -- no longer applied at start, have to level into it
+[x] Heal ally is selecting dead PCs as valid targets (should only be standing _and_ wounded PCs) -- maybe resolved with fixes to targeting
+[x] Wand charges -- think these are working roughly [x] Unconscious allies maybe shouldn't get XP? -- tried to do this but not sure it's actually what we want somehow

-## Not really issues
+## Not really issues atm
-"Rooms should remember if you've searched/examined things (ie not reset on wandering monster)" [maybe this is fixed but would be good to actually write down searched/examinedItems on the room?]
+- "Rooms should remember if you've searched/examined things (ie not reset on wandering monster)" [maybe this is fixed but would be good to actually write down searched/examinedItems on the room?]
+- Load all PCs on party select so we can show their race/class (no longer even letting you load PCs from file but we're still persisting them every room...) (we don't even persist PC records anymore)